Beyond the Infinite

 As a graduate student at MIT beginning this work in Murcott's lab, Ngai entered the KAF design into the IDEAS Global Challenge and won a $5,000 award.
 That was just the beginning, as he would go on to secure funding from a variety of organizations and agencies, including the World Bank and the United Nations Human Settlements Programme.
 Now, Ngai works at the Centre for Affordable Water and Sanitation Technology (CAWST), a nonprofit that works with communities in developing nations who lack access to clean water and sanitation.

 "My career in international development started with the Kanchan filter.
 I am now firmly in the international development and water and sanitation field, holding the position of director of research learning at CAWST, a leading water and sanitation NGO," says Ngai.
-"Without the PSC, I may have never been able to pursue my interest and start a career in international development."
+"Without the PKG Center, I may have never been able to pursue my interest and start a career in international development."

 Innovators in Health